Academic Requirements for Master's Degrees

 Master’s Thesis Option

-Unless otherwise stated by the department, a minimum cumulative grade point average of 3.00 is required for the awarding of the graduate degrees from the School of Graduate Studies.
+Unless stated higher by the department, a minimum cumulative grade point average of 3.00 is required for the awarding of the graduate degrees from the School of Graduate Studies.
 The master's degree under the thesis option requires a minimum of 30 total semester hours, with 18-21 regular hours of course work, plus a thesis equivalent to at least 9-12 semester hours of registration.
 At least 18 hours of coursework must be at the 400-level or higher.
 Courses taken at the 300 level should only be allowed when no 400 level course is available, or under unusual circumstances, both of which must be approved in advance via a petition to Graduate Studies.
 At least 12 semester hours of course work must be graded.
 Once registered for thesis credit (Course 651), a student must continue 651 registration each succeeding regular semester until graduation.
 However, if a student is registered for course work or research toward the doctorate in the semester in which the thesis examination is expected to occur, concurrent registration for 651 is not required.

 Each student must prepare an individual thesis.
 Joint theses are not permitted.
 The written thesis must conform to regulations concerning format, quality, and time of submission as established by the School of Graduate Studies.
 Detailed instructions can be obtained from the School of Graduate Studies website.